SCS-CBU-CED-IAM/mobileid/README.md

 * powershell: Powershell script and C# class for the service
 * wsdl: WSDL service description files

-Refer to the "Mobile ID client reference guide" document from Swisscom for more details.
+For technical details about the Mobile ID Service refer to the "Mobile ID - Client Reference Guide" document from Swisscom (see http://goo.gl/FXIMEa).